 - Can I use a stop loss order in my IRA account?
 Yes, but for stocks / ETPs you should wait 3 days after your purchase to put it in place if you used unsettled funds for the purchase.
 Otherwise you run the risk of violating the SEC’s free-riding rules if the stop loss triggers.
 See this post for more information.

 - Can I trade options in my IRA account?
 You need to be qualified and allowed trades vary between brokers, but yes you can—except for selling naked calls or puts—the highest risk category.

 - What happens if options in my IRA are assigned?
 Option assignment can be a problem if it not covered by cash or offset by other positions in your account (e.g., stock in the case of a covered call, or an offsetting assigned option).
 For example, if the short side of your vertical spread is assigned when the underlying goes ex-dividend your account will go short the equivalent amount of the underlying—not a sustainable situation for an IRA account.
 You must cover the short quickly, but unless you have sufficient settled cash in your account you may get a “free ride” violation (see Trading in an IRA and avoiding free-riding).
 A call to your broker if this situation occurs would be a very good idea.
 It might be possible in this case to wait one day before covering and avoid the violation.
 Unbalanced option assignment can also happen when the options in a spread expire with one leg in the money and the other OTM.
 Cash settled options (e.g. SPX, VIX) don’t have this problem.
 See Options strategies in Your IRA Account for more information.
-Index options are nice because they are usually european style options that can’t be assigned before expiration—totally dodging the problem, however they have some weird restrictions when used in an IRA for any combination that uses different expiration dates.
+Index options are nice because they are usually european style options that can’t be assigned before expiration—totally dodging the problem, however there may be some restrictions on them when used to create spreads with different expiration dates.